sylvest00/DDP/CapitalBikeShareApp/index.Rmd

 ## Introduction
 The Capital Bike Share Shiny App visualizes the frequency and total hours in which bikes were rented under the [Capital Bike Share program] (https://www.capitalbikeshare.com/) in Washington, D.C.

-The data is provided by the bike share program on their [website](https://www.capitalbikeshare.com/system-data).
+The data can be accessed via the bike share [website](https://www.capitalbikeshare.com/system-data).
 The data sets are large, so only one reported annual quarter (quarter #2 from April 1, 2016 to June 30, 2016) was used.